DonggeunYu/MEV-Attack-on-the-BSC/README.md

 <br>

 #### Structure of Uniswap V2, V3
-While the overall structures of Uniswap V2 and V3 are similar, the main difference lies in their Automated Market Makers (AMMs).
+While Uniswap V2 and V3 have similar overall structures, their main difference is their Automated Market Makers (AMMs).

 Uniswap has three main contract addresses: